|Dates / Deadlines:|

 Program FeesPROGRAM COST: The program cost pays for the following cost related services:

-1. Housing at a dormitory provided by MXAT during the period from approximately September 14 through the night of December 13, 2014.
+1. Housing at a dormitory provided by MXAT during the program.

 2. Most admission fees required during program related field trips, i.e., museums and tours.